Why Are Gamers So Much Better Than Scientists at Catching Fraud?

 Another parallel between fraud in speedrunning and science concerns the fraudsters’ motivations.
 If you ask a speedrunner why they think people fake their runs, they might say it’s about clout.
 Getting your username at or near the top of the leaderboard, even for an old or obscure game, gains you respect from your peers.
 Some runners are willing to do an awful lot to that end.
 Scientists might think they’re above clout—and perhaps they should be—but the evidence points the other way.
 There are no literal leaderboards in science, but there are plenty of other signifiers of clout: the sheer number of publications on your CV; the number of times you’ve been cited; the reputation of the journals where you publish; the grant money you can aquire; the fame of being the discoverer of something important.
 All of these appear to be brain-breakingly powerful incentives for certain scientists, who flout the rules despite knowing better.

 Apart from a minority of professional gamers, speedrunning is a hobby, and the community is moderated by volunteers.
-Science is, well, science: a crucially important endeavour that we need to get right, a prestige industry employing hundreds of thousands of paid, dedicated, smart people, submitting their research to journals run by enormously profitable publishing companies.
+Science is, well, science: a crucially important endeavor that we need to get right, a prestige industry employing hundreds of thousands of paid, dedicated, smart people, submitting their research to journals run by enormously profitable publishing companies.

 Perhaps the very status of science is what makes its practitioners reluctant to pursue fraudsters: Not only do scientists find it difficult to imagine that their peers or colleagues could be making up the data, but questioning a suspect data set could result in anything from extended frustration and social awkwardness to the destruction of someone’s career.
 You can see why so many scientists, who hope for a quiet life where they can pursue their own research, aren’t motivated to grasp the nettle.

 But the consequences of ignoring fraud can be drastic too, and whole evidence bases, sometimes for medical treatments, can be polluted by fraudulent studies.
-The entire purpose of the scientific endeavour is brought into question if its gatekeepers—the reviewers and editors and others who are supposed to be the custodians of scientific probity—are so often presented with evidence of fraud and so often fail to take action.
+The entire purpose of the scientific endeavor is brought into question if its gatekeepers—the reviewers and editors and others who are supposed to be the custodians of scientific probity—are so often presented with evidence of fraud and so often fail to take action.

 If unpaid Minecraft mods can produce a 29-page mathematical analysis of Dream’s contested run, then scientists and editors can find the time to treat plausible fraud allegations with the seriousness they deserve.
 If the maintenance of integrity can become such a crucial interest for a community of gaming hobbyists, then it can be the same for a community of professional researchers.
 And if the speedrunning world can learn lessons from so many cases of cheating, there’s no excuse for scientists who fail to do the same.